Did you know?

 iSimangaliso means 'miracle and wonder' in the Zulu language.

-The park's Kosi Bay region comprises four lakes linked by a network of channels, while its estuary is one of the world's best fly-fishing destinations.
+The park's Kosi Bay region comprises of four lakes linked by a network of channels, while its estuary is one of the world's best fly-fishing destinations.

 Travel tips & Planning info